bogevow191/SIT-Timetable-Getter/README.md

-# SIT Timetable Telegram Bot
+# SIT Timetable to Telegram

 This Python script retrieves your weekly timetable from the Singapore Institute of Technology (SIT) student portal and sends it to a designated Telegram chat.
 It also provides a CSV file of the weekly schedule for your convenience.